unicefuganda/uSurvey/README.md

 Installation
 ------------
-* Postgres and memcached should be running
+* Postgres, rabbitmq and memcached should be running (on OSX  install memcached and libmemcached from brew)

 ##Git